scg-unibe-ch/ese2019-team9/README.md

 Overview: GET request to /user
 Registration: POST request to /user/signup passing a json object with email and password
 Update: PATCH request to /user/<id> passing a json object with email and password
-Delettion: DELETE request to /user/<id>
+Deletion: DELETE request to /user/<id>
+Login: POST request to /user/login passing a json object with email and password